irismessage/kingsquit/README.md

 ## known bugs, and version info

-This (0.1.0) is the first semi-working version of the program.
+This, 0.1.2 is the first bugfix release of the first semi-working version of the program.
 It doesn't have all the features I'd like it to, but it does have plenty of bugs.
 I'm releasing it because I want to get something out before continuing to work on it, and it's janky enough to produce some unique funny stuff

 Known bugs:
 - It will randomly fail with an ffmpeg error while shuffling clips.
-I think this is when it tries to make a clip that's too short.
+I think this is when it tries to make a clip that's too short. (patched temporarily in 0.1.2, it will keep trying until it succeeds)
 - The produced shuffled audio is a bit too short for the video, like 22/25.
 The audio tends to repeat which is funny, but I think that's what's causing the problem partly.
 I need to make it accurate in general too.

+Fixed bugs:
+- 0.1.1: Fixed an incompatibility with type hinting

 ## coming soon, hopefully
 - [ ] Edit the marked areas to randomise using an audacity label track